 You can handle more arguments by adding

-and cf-arg-enable
+cf-arg-with and cf-arg-enable before

-.
+package.scm.
 Package name and version are taken

 from it.
 Dependencies are also checked.

-does the following:
+And cf-output-default does the following:

-VERSION
+VERSION file.

-’s in the source directory and its subdirectories,
+Makefile.in’s in the source directory and its subdirectories,

 and process them

-to generate Makefile
+to generate Makefiles.

-If config header files (typically config.h
+If config header files (typically config.h) are specified by

-, process input files
+cf-config-headers, process input files

-) to generate the header files.
+(e.g. config.h.in) to generate the header files.

-script consists of the following parts:
+In general, a configure script consists of the following parts:

 --with-PACKAGE

-options you want to handle, by
+and/or --enable-FEATURE options you want to handle, by

-or cf-init-gauche-extension
+cf-init or cf-init-gauche-extension

 sets up global context and

-parses command-line arguments passed to configure
+parses command-line arguments passed to configure.

 It also process package metainformation in package.scm, if it exists.

-or cf-output-default
+cf-output or cf-output-default

 to process template files.

-API corresponds to autoconf’s AC_*
+Most cf-* API corresponds to autoconf’s AC_* or

-macros.
+AS_* macros.
 We need argument declarations

-so that it can generate help message
+before cf-init so that it can generate help message

 including custom arguments in one pass.

-Previous: Structure of configure script and build files, Up: gauche.configure
+Previous: Structure of configure script and build files, Up: gauche.configure - Generating build files [Contents][Index]

 {gauche.configure}